HaiderSS/haiderss.github.io/README.md

 [Publication](https://advanced.onlinelibrary.wiley.com/doi/full/10.1002/aisy.202300659)

 Co-author of a peer-reviewed study on a skin-mountable, low-power ECG wearable that extracts key cardiac features using reduced-lead data.
 The work combines biomedical signal processing, wireless data transmission, and analytics for scalable cardiac monitoring.

+![Data flow from the biosignals to the IoT cloud and smartphone as the user interface] (/assets/Research Paper Img.png)